-15 Farmers' field experiences (FFE) include all farmer-based soil fertility assessment techniques (Musinguzi et al., 2015).
+Farmers' field experiences (FFEs) include all farmer-based soil fertility assessment techniques (Musinguzi et al., 2015).
 This terminology is preferred over "indigenous knowledge" or "local knowledge" because it refers to a clearly defined group of land users, all people involved in farming (farm owners, workers, children).
-FFE are essential as entry point for outsiders to understand local land use practices and local soil variability (Mairura et al., 2007; Ramisch, 2004).
-Many studies incorporate FFE to select the most appropriate properties to use as SQ indicators (Musinguzi et al., 2015; Nicholls et al., 2004).
-The resulting local SQ indicators cover broader agronomic properties than technical SQ indicators as they may account for economic

-5 issues (Warren, 1991), long-term productivity or risk management practices (Graef and Haigis, 2001), for example dealing with rainfall variability.
+FFEs are essential as an entry point for outsiders to understand local land use practices and local soil variability (Mairura et al., 2007; Ramisch, 2004).
+Many studies incorporate FFEs to select the most appropriate properties to use as SQ indicators (Musinguzi et al., 2015; Nicholls et al., 2004).
+The resulting local SQ indicators cover broader agronomic properties than technical SQ indicators as they may account for economic issues (Warren, 1991), long-term productivity, or risk management practices (Graef and Haigis, 2001), for example dealing with rainfall variability.

-Aside from improving the relevance of SQ indicators, the use of FFE involves farmers in the evolution of agricultural practices (Ditzler and Tugel, 2002; Mairura et al., 2007; Warren, 1991).
-However, FFE can be inaccurate, biased by social context (Gray and Morant, 2003) and resilient against environmental and socio-economic changes (Briggs and Moyo, 2012).
-Technical

-- 10 knowledge, on the other hand, is valuable for its level of standardisation, which allows for spatial and temporal comparisons and facilitates international communication (Niemeijer and Mazzucato, 2003).
-Scientists should therefore integrate both knowledge systems to provide tools connecting FFE and technical knowledge (Lima et al., 2011).
-Methodologies to select indicators for SQ based on the integration of FFE with technical knowledge have been developed and discussed, and yielded promising results (Barrios et al., 2006).
-Most studies concerning integrated soil knowledge showed the parallels between technical and - 15 farmers assessment, but only a few developed local SQ toolboxes to fully evaluate the SQ conditions (Table 2).
-Farmers knowledge of environmental factors and SQ in NCN has been already collected and discussed in various studies (Hillyer et al., 2006; Rigourd et al., 1999; Verlinden and Dayot, 2005), but there is still "a lack of understanding [of local land classification system] by scientists or extensionists [...]"
-(Verlinden and Dayot, 2005).
-A relatively high number of "indigenous land units" were described based on vegetation, landforms and/or soils (Hillyer et al., 2006; Verlinden and Dayot, - 20 2005).
-These studies present an interesting collection of FFE, but none was developed into locally adapted SQ indicators.
-Yet, such indicators are essential to allow researchers and farmers to assess SQ at a specific location and time-period relevant for agricultural cycles (Barrios et al., 2006).
+Aside from improving the relevance of SQ indicators, the use of FFEs involves farmers in the evolution of agricultural practices (Ditzler and Tugel, 2002; Mairura et al., 2007; Warren, 1991).
+However, FFEs can be inaccurate, biased by social context (Gray and Morant, 2003) and resilient against environmental and socio-economic changes (Briggs and Moyo, 2012).
+Technical knowledge, on the other hand, is valuable for its level of standardisation, which allows for spatial and temporal comparisons and facilitates international communication (Niemeijer and Mazzucato, 2003).
+Scientists should therefore integrate both knowledge systems to provide tools connecting FFEs and technical knowledge (Lima et al., 2011).
+Methodologies to select indicators for SQ based on the integration of FFEs with technical knowledge have been developed and discussed, and yielded promising results (Barrios et al., 2006).
+Most studies concerning integrated soil knowledge showed the parallels between technical and farmers assessment, but only a few developed local SQ toolboxes to fully evaluate the SQ conditions (Table 2).

-Based on qualitative (semi-structured interviews, soil profile descriptions) and quantitative data (field soil profile descriptions, laboratory measurements), we suggest a set of SQ indicators relevant for our study area that integrate FFE and technical as-

-- 25 sessment.
-Following Barrios and Coutinho (2012) these indicators must be: a) Practical and easy to use under field conditions; b) easy to interpret; c) relatively economical; d) sufficiently sensitive to highlight the changes under study; e) integrate physical, chemical and biological characteristics and processes; f) useful for estimating all relevant soil properties; g) give good correlations between plant productivity and soil health.
-We aim to verify the benefits of using FFE for soil quality assessment as the development of SQ estimation tools is vital for SQ management in areas where small-scale family agriculture represents - 30 large proportion of land use.
+Farmers' knowledge of environmental factors and SQ in NCN has been already collected and discussed in various studies (Hillyer et al., 2006; Rigourd et al., 1999; Verlinden and Dayot, 2005), but there is still "a lack of understanding [of local land classification system] by scientists or extensionists" (Verlinden and Dayot, 2005).
+A relatively high number of "indigenous land units" were described based on vegetation, landforms, and/or soils (Hillyer et al., 2006; Verlinden and Dayot, 2005).
+These studies present an interesting collection of FFEs, but none was developed into locally adapted SQ indicators.
+Yet, such indicators are essential to allow researchers and farmers to assess SQ at a specific location and time period relevant for agricultural cycles (Barrios et al., 2006).
+Based on qualitative (semi-structured interviews, soil profile descriptions) and quantitative data (field soil profile descriptions, laboratory measurements), we suggest a set of SQ indicators relevant for our study area that integrate FFEs and technical assessment.
+Following Barrios and Coutinho (2012) these indicators must (a) be practical and easy to use under field conditions; (b) be easy to interpret; (c) be relatively economical; (d) be sufficiently sensitive to highlight the changes under study; (e) integrate physical, chemical, and biological characteristics and processes; (f) be useful for estimating all relevant soil properties; and (g) give good correlations between plant productivity and soil health.
+We aim to verify the benefits of using FFEs for soil quality assessment, as the development of SQ estimation tools is vital for SQ management in areas where small-scale family agriculture represents a large proportion of land use.